 - Flow Rate

-Flow rate or water flow that your pumps have or would have is equal to its horsepower or motor size.
+Flow rate or water flow that your sump pumps have or would have is equal to its horsepower or motor size.
 Better horsepower=better flow rate.
-The products you’re going to purchase will have terms such as- 4300 GPH, meaning the pump can move 4300 gallons per hour.
-Before getting a sump pump, do some background research about the weather condition of your area, then get one accordingly.
+Thus, the more flow rate a pump has, the more efficient it would be.
+The product you’re going to purchase will have terms such as- 4300 GPH, meaning the pump can discharge 4300 gallons of water per hour in your sump basin.

 Most sump pumps available feature three materials.